aygunliftern/positionSupervisorUnit/README.md

 #### Inspection
 If car controller states (carControllerStates) is Inspection:
 - Reset variables of finding floors.
-- Inspection flag will be true.
+- Inspection flag set to true.
 - Timer after inspection becomes 0.
 - Car lights goes on.
 - Variable for screen to show "Lift in Maintenance" true.